AI Use Cases/Private Equity

 Is our IT & Cybersecurity data kept secure during this process?

 Yes.
 All data ingestion from Salesforce, DealCloud, Intralinks, Datasite, and Allvue occurs within your security perimeter or through encrypted, audited APIs.
-CFIUS-sensitive data and SEC Regulation D-restricted documents are flagged and handled with additional encryption.
+CFIUS-sensitive data and restricted deal documents are flagged and handled with additional encryption.
 Your IT & Cybersecurity team retains full control over incident response and escalation protocols.

 What is the timeframe to deploy AI network anomaly detection?

-Deployment typically takes 10-14 weeks from kickoff to production: weeks 1-3 cover API integration and data ingestion setup across your systems (Salesforce, DealCloud, Intralinks, Carta, Allvue); weeks 4-8 focus on baseline establishment and model training using your operational calendar and historical logs; weeks 9-12 include staging, IT team training, and incident response workflow alignment; weeks 13-14 cover go-live and initial tuning.
-Most Private Equity clients see measurable results within 60 days of production deployment - false positive rates drop noticeably, and investigation time per incident falls by 50%+.
+Plan for a working system inside the first 100 days: weeks 1-3 cover API integration and data ingestion setup across your systems (Salesforce, DealCloud, Intralinks, Carta, Allvue); weeks 4-8 focus on baseline establishment and model training using your operational calendar and historical logs; weeks 9-12 include staging, IT team training, and incident response workflow alignment; weeks 13-14 cover go-live and initial tuning.
+The PE-specific variable is calendar coverage: training works best over a window that includes representative activity - an origination push, a reporting cycle - rather than a dead month or an atypical fund close, and each portfolio company's logging needs to be normalized before its traffic contributes to the baseline.
+A rollout like this is scoped to show measurable results within 60 days of production deployment - false positive rates drop noticeably, and investigation time per incident falls measurably against your pre-deployment baseline.

 What are the key benefits of using AI for network anomaly detection in Private Equity?